melvabout/fairground-infrastructure/README.md

 # fairground-infrastructure

 Working through [Kubernetes the hardway](https://github.com/kelseyhightower/kubernetes-the-hard-way).
-Combining this repo with [fairground-machine-images](https://github.com/melvabout/fairground-machine-images) and [python-lambda-populate-hosts](https://github.com/melvabout/python-lambda-populate-hosts) you have everything up to and including [step 7](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/07-bootstrapping-etcd.md).
+Combining this repo with [fairground-machine-images](https://github.com/melvabout/fairground-machine-images) and [python-lambda-populate-hosts](https://github.com/melvabout/python-lambda-populate-hosts) you have everything up to and including [step 10](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/10-configuring-kubectl.md), but just for node-0.
 More to follow.

 ## Disclaimer
 A little light (read no) testing and not really written for reusability.